dvdvideo1234/TrackAssemblyTool/readme.md

 Q: May I PUT this thing in another third party website ?
 A: No I will not give you my permission to do that...
 Why ...
-   That way you will upload some half-baked tool, waste your time with stupid things and confuse everybody with this so-called "unofficial" version of the TrackAssembly tool.
+   That way you will upload some half-baked malicious tool, waste your time with stupid things and confuse everybody with this so-called "unofficial" version of the TrackAssembly tool.
    Not to mention that the stunned people will NOT GET ANY updates!
    The best you can do is just point to the original GIT repository avoiding any version mismatches and confusions.
    So please don't upload the script to any other sites.
 I mean it!

 ```
-Just CLK the subscribe to the button above and you are good to go!
+Just click the subscribe button above and you are good to go!
 Thumbs Up !
 XD